daniel360kim/OrbitSim/README.md

 ## Prerequisites

-- Python 3.11 or higher
+- Python 3.11 or higher (for ETL scripts)
 - C++ 17 or higher
-- CMake 3.15 or higher
+- CMake
+- Vulkan SDK

 ## Getting Started